 - Humanities is an integrated sequence of 4 courses that explores how great writers and artists of western civilization have tried to answer life's deepest questions concerning God, the self, and society.

-Students may choose to complete their off-campus cross-cultural experience through a designated course or off-campus program or through an approved non-credit experience at various times during their course of study at Bethel.
+Students may choose to complete their off-campus cross-cultural experience through a designated course or off-campus program or through an approved non-credit experience at any time during their course of study at Bethel.
 A limited number of courses can be used to meet both General Education requirements and the requirements for a major or minor.
 (See list of requirements for each major or minor in the appropriate departmental section of the catalog.)

 Course and category names listed below, as well as their descriptions, reflect the requirements of the General Education curriculum.
 General Education category names are followed by category designator letters (e.g., D, M, P).
 These same designator letters are used throughout the catalog to identify courses meeting General Education category requirements.
 The following suffix code is used for General Education categories: